Between Baby Boomers and Millennials, Many Adults Want a Cruise–Minus Kids

 Options for everyone

-The founder of Viking Ocean Cruises, Torstein Hagen, is very familiar with the river cruises due to starting out strictly as a river cruise line.
-River cruises are known for being more geared towards adults, with less onboard attractions and facilities for children.
+The founder of Viking Ocean Cruises, Torstein Hagen, is very familiar with river cruises due to starting out strictly as a river cruise line.
+River cruises are known for being more geared towards adults, with fewer onboard attractions and facilities for children.

-“Even though they're not adult-only per say, there's usually not that many children on [river] cruises,” Faust said.
+“Even though they’re not adult-only per se, there’s usually not that many children on [river] cruises,” Faust said.